lenhanphung/slipstream-demo/README.md

 ## 📦 Prerequisites

-### Option 1: Docker (Recommended)
 - Docker Desktop (v20.10+) or Docker Engine + Docker Compose (v2.0+)

-### Option 2: Manual Installation
-- PHP 8.2 or higher
-- Composer 2.x
-- Node.js 18+ and npm
-- MySQL 8.0+
-- Git

 ## 🚀 Installation

-### Option 1: Using Docker (Recommended - Easiest)

-This is the simplest way to get started.
-Everything is pre-configured and ready to run.
+Everything is pre-configured and ready to run with Docker.

 #### Step 1: Clone the Repository
 ```bash